equinor/appsec-fundamentals-authn-authz-cs/ex-02/doc/preparing_the_environment.md

 Steps:

-* You will use the (bash)command line for the next steps
+* You will use the command line for the next steps
 * Navigate to the "./ex-02" directory
 * Verify the NodeJS environment
 ```shell